Minimum bandwidth for Real-Time System Manager

 Resolution

-Unfortunately, we don't have such specific values that we can provide.
-Hopefully, the following information may help you:
+Unfortunately, there are no specific values that can be provided and hopefully the following information may help you:

-1. In RTSM we do use Intel's AMT functionality for the remote control.
-Intel's site may provide such level of detail.
+1. The RTSM product uses Intel's AMT functionality for the remote control so maybe Intel's website or Intel could providethe needed level of detail.

 2. "2 to 3 MB" seems to be a reasonable number but you need to consider what is the general standard for a good remote control connection to a client machine, especially if trying to remote control a remote client.
-Bandwidth consumption is a relative number since there are many factors like the type of connection, the hardware on the remote device, etc.
+Bandwidth consumption is a relative number since there are many factors that should be considered, like the type of connection, the hardware on the remote device, etc.

 3. It's hard to say how much traffic is required to get all the required data via WMI or SNMP from a remote resource.
-This is something that you may need to consult with Intel.
+This is something that you may need to consult with Intel about.
+For example, if you open the Symantec Management Agent (SMA or Sym Agent) logs, in the Real-time console page or NT Events you will get a lot of data via WMI from the remote resource:

-Or there is a remote resource which doesn't have Symantec Management Agent installed and or doesn't have WMI protocol accessible and only via SNMP some of the data can be retrieved from it, then not a lot of data will be gathered via traffic from remote resource to Symantec Management Platform (SMP) via SNMP protocol...
+There also is a remote resource which doesn't have the Symantec Management Agent installed and/or doesn't have WMI protocol accessible and so only via SNMP some of the data could be retrieved from it.
+As such, not a lot of data will be gathered via traffic from a remote resource to the Symantec Management Platform (SMP or Notification Server) via the SNMP protocol.

-Make sure that appropriate timeout is set for WMI, SNMP to avoid data retrieving from remote resource and showing it in Real-time console tree
+Make sure that an appropriate timeout is set for WMI and SNMP to avoid data retrieving from remote resource and showing it in Real-time console tree: